Intermediate English

 In those days, the world was a dangerous place; there were Reds all over the place, trying to steal nuclear bombs and machines that would control the world!
 I made sure they never managed.
 I had some pretty hair-raising moments at times, of course, but I came through it all without a scratch.
 No wonder they're proud of me!

-Do you remember the trouble I had with those dangerous megalomaniacs, like Auric Goldfinger and Dr. No?
+Do you remember the trouble I had with those extremely dangerous megalomaniacs, like Auric Goldfinger and Dr. No?
 When I look back on my younger days, I sometimes feel that I'm very lucky to be still alive.
 Actually, the more I think about it, the more I realise how incredibly lucky I've been.

 Officially, you know, I'm "licenced to kill"; frankly, I think the job description ought to say "licenced to be killed"; I've quite lost count of the number of times I've brushed with death.
 I suppose I must have a charmed life.
 Maybe it's something to do with my Scottish ancestry.
 I know, anyway, that I'm liable to be killed from one day to the next.
 Any job has its risks, I suppose — and I certainly wouldn't be seen dead doing a boring job in an office, like some of my superiors.
 Men from the Ministry!
 Huh!